Meet with Your Academic Adviser

 Students who have a quick question can visit during walk-in hours.
 During these times, you cannot request your academic adviser and will meet with whichever adviser is available.
 15-minute walk-in sessions are typically available Monday through Friday 9am-11am (last walk-in at 10:45am).

-If you visit the office the same day without an appointment nor during walk-in times; you may attempt to schedule an appointment with your academic adviser for later that day.
+If you visit the office without an appointment and not during walk-in times, you may attempt to schedule an appointment with your academic adviser for later that day.
 Appointments are strongly encouraged so that you can meet with your academic adviser.
 Availability of advisers does change during peak seasons – registration and the beginning of the semester.

 When you meet with your advisor, you should prepared to the meeting by first reviewing your Degree Progress Report.

 Note, Once admitted to the department of their major, students have two advisers: a faculty adviser in their major field of study (referred to as a faculty mentor) and a college adviser.